arcan1s/ahriman/docs/faq.rst

    Copy created archive from source server ``server1.example.com`` to target ``server2.example.com``.

 #.
-   Install ahriman as usual on the target server ``server2.example.com`` if you didn't yet.
+   Install package as usual on the target server ``server2.example.com`` if you didn't yet.

 #.
    Extract archive e.g. by using subcommand: